All you need to know about the Premier 15s

 Winger Abby Dow's pace, breaks and knowledge of the game is unique and her continued ability to score for both club and country makes her an important player for any team she competes for.

-She clocked 14 tries last campaign, making her the 10th highest scorer in the league.
+She scored 14 tries last campaign, making her the 10th highest scorer in the league.

 If fans aren't already huge supporters of Dow, her Twitter is dedicated to puns.